wesleyarchbell/ai-agent-art-forge/cdp-langchain/examples/chatbot/README.md

-# CDP Agentkit Langchain Extension Examples - Chatbot
+# CDP AgentKit Langchain Extension Examples - Chatbot

-This example demonstrates an agent setup as a terminal style chatbot with access to the full set of CDP Agentkit actions.
+This example demonstrates an agent setup as a terminal style chatbot with access to the full set of CDP AgentKit actions.

 ## Ask the chatbot to engage in the Web3 ecosystem!